cogoai/cogo_features/README.md

 ## Client
 When a model is trained, a local pretrained model is used.

-However, when a classification is processed, the featurizer calls the remote sentences encoding server to get the sentence embedding of a sentence.
+However, when a classification is processed, the featurizer calls a local sentences encoding server to get the sentence embedding of a sentence.

 **Please set the environment variables below**